-QMS faculty members offer general academic support after school, Monday to Thursday.
+QMS faculty members offer general academic support in tutorial and during prep study time.
 All students are encouraged to use this time to ask questions and clarify assignment expectations from their subject area teachers.

 Tutors

 If a student requires additional support with their school work, we recommend hiring a professional tutor.
 Parents may request extra tutoring support through the Post-Secondary Counselling Office.
 Self-arranged online tutoring schedules must be pre-approved by the House Directors to avoid conflicts with community events.